 Medicare is a federal healthcare insurance program available to all Americans once they turn 65.
 Those who are disabled and under 65 may also be eligible to enroll for Medicare.
 Medicare coverage can cover inpatient hospital stays, care in a skilled nursing center, hospice care and some home health care.

-While this can be a wonderful resource for seniors in need of short-term care solutions, it might not be the best option if you have long-term care needs.
-The best way to know how Medicare can work for your individual circumstances is to speak to a specialized representative who can give you the most reliable advice possible.
+While this can be a wonderful resource for seniors in need of short-term care solutions, it might not be the easiest option if you have long-term care needs.
+A great way to know how Medicare can work for your individual circumstances is to speak to a specialized representative who can give you the most reliable advice possible.

 Medicare does not cover independent living and usually doesn’t pay for assisted living expenses.
 However, it can cover certain expenses like short-term care in a skilled nursing facility, depending on your eligibility.